-At least 15 days before but not more than 45 days before the date of the public hearing to be held by the board of appeals, notice of the public hearing must be published in a newspaper of general circulation in the city.
+At least 30 days before the date of the public hearing to be held by the board of appeals, notice of the public hearing must be published in a newspaper of general circulation in the city.
 This required notice must indicate the date, time, place and purpose of the public hearing.

 The community development director is responsible for sending written notice via first class mail to all property owners within 500 feet of the boundaries of the subject property, as those property owners are listed on the tax records of the city.
-The notices must be mailed at least 15 days before the public hearing to be held by the board of appeals.
+The notices must be mailed at least 30 days before the public hearing to be held by the board of appeals.
 Written notices must indicate the nature of the proposed use or activity and the date, time, place and purpose of the public hearing.

-A public hearing notice sign must be placed in a conspicuous location on the subject property at least 15 days before the date of the public hearing to be held by board of appeals.
+A public hearing notice sign must be placed in a conspicuous location on the subject property at least 30 days before the date of the public hearing to be held by board of appeals.
 This notice sign must indicate the date, time, place and purpose of the public hearing.